Pop quiz time! How many lapsed donors has your organization had in the last year?

 Proactively deal with expired credit cards

-If your nonprofit has a recurring donor program (which, P.S., you totally should!), you're likely dealing with lapsed recurring donors due to expired credit cards.
+If your nonprofit has a monthly gift program (which, P.S., you totally should!), you're likely dealing with lapsed recurring donors due to expired credit cards.
 Bummer!

-Funraise has you covered with our Card Genie so you never miss out on a recurring gift due to expired credit cards.
+Funraise has you covered so you never miss out on an annual gift due to expired credit cards.

 Update your wealth screenings

-You know who your best donor prospects are, right?
-In a perfect world, you'd use the power of wealth screening to always know who your best donor prospects are and also actively cultivate them.
+You know who your major donor prospects are, right?
+In a perfect world, you'd use the power of wealth screening to always know who your major donor prospects are and also actively cultivate loyal donors.
 Ahhh, what a dream!
 Wealth screenings can be another strategy for reducing your lapsed donors.
-For instance, if a donor has had a decrease in wealth, adjust your ask to reflect that.
-Conversely, if you’ve had donors with an increase in wealth, adjust your strategy to encourage a larger gift.
+For instance, if a high-value donor has had a decrease in wealth, adjust your ask to reflect the difference in financial gift from previous gifts.
+Conversely, if you've had donors with an increase in wealth, adjust your donor appeal to encourage a larger gift.

 Double-check your email subscribers

-First, make sure you have other ways of keeping in touch with donors.
-Second, try to get donors back on your list.
-You can go simple by sending them a personal letter asking if they’d like to be added to your email list, or you could do something as complicated as retargeting ads on Facebook.
+First, make sure you have other ways of keeping in touch with your valuable donors.
+Second, try to get donors back on your email automation list.
+You can go simple by sending them a personal letter asking if they'd like to be added to your email list, or you could do something as complicated as retargeting ads on Facebook.

 Reach out via social media